abdo-355/resful_api/README.md

-# RESTful api project with Node js and TypeScript
+#  api server with Node js and TypeScript

-RESTful back-end server to learn and practice node js with typescript
+RESTful and GraphQl back-end server to learn and practice node js with typescript